yas-sim/openvino-model-server-wrapper/README.md

 ```
 ![image](resources/repo-generation.png)

 ## How to run OVMS wrapper API without having TensorFlow and tensorflow-serving-api
+TensorFlow and its dependency libraries take up about 2GB of storage space.
+You may not want to install TF in case the target device is a kind of small and not-powerful device such as low-power ARM based devices.
+This project offers an alternative solution to resolve this issue.
+You can use the bundled gRPC handler code instead of TF and TF-serving-api.
+With those gRPC handler code, it is not necessary to install TF and TF-serving-API to run the OVMS client codes.
 1. Rename directories
 Remove '`_`' on top of '`_tensorflow`' and '`_tensorflow_serving`' directory names.
 This operation would make a name space conflict of Python modules if you have already installed 'tensorflow' and 'tensorflow-serving-api' on your system.
 You must not have those Python modules.